LBS2025/lbs2025/source/pages/keynote_speakers.rst

    :align: right

-Dr. Heidi Kuusniemi is a professor in computer science and director of the Digital Economy research platform and the Kvarken Space Center at the University of Vaasa in Finland.
+**Dr. Heidi Kuusniemi** is a Professor in computer science and director of the Digital Economy research platform and the Kvarken Space Center at the University of Vaasa in Finland.
 She is also a part-time research professor in satellite navigation at the Finnish Geospatial Research Institute of the National Land Survey.
 She is the President of the Nordic
 Institute of Navigation.
 She has a M.Sc.
 (Tech.) degree (with distinction) from 2002 and a D.Sc.
 (Tech.) degree from 2005 in information technology, respectively, from Tampere University of Technology, Finland.
 Part of her doctoral research in 2003-2004 on navigation reliability was conducted at the University of Calgary,